zhenyangli/online_action/CNN/README.md

-A DEMO code that enables to run RGB CNN to generate frame predictions.
+A demo code that enables to run RGB CNN to generate frame predictions.

 Setup
 =====